Main navigation | Main content

 Q. What happens when a study closes or never opens and no funds are received for IRB fees?

-A. Departments will need to establish a guarantee account with the IRB for the review of business and industry sponsored clinical trials.
-If after six months funding has not yet been established, departments will be responsible for the initial review fee.
+A. The fee is charged for review and is not dependent on approval granted or Departments will need to establish a guarantee account with the IRB for the review of business and industry sponsored clinical trials.
 Each department can determine whether or not these assessments will be shared by their department’s investigators.
 Investigators often establish with prospective sponsors, an agreement that the sponsor will be responsible for any fees incurred in the pursuit of approval, even if full funding is not granted.

 Q. What is the process for invoicing industry sponsors for IRB fees?
 Who does the billing?
 Will sponsors be invoiced directly?
 How will we deal with contract language which requires an invoice directly from the IRB, specifically denying additional overheard charges?